-The top command in Linux lets you monitor currently running processes and the system resources they are using.
-As a system administrator, it can be the most useful tool in your toolbox, especially if you know how to utilize it.
-The top utility comes pre-installed with all Linux distros.
-Through this interactive command, you can customize how you can browse the list of processes, kill one, print the results to a file, and much more.
+The top command in Linux lets you monitor running processes and the system resources they use.
+As a system administrator, it can be the most useful tool in your toolbox, especially if you know how to use it.
+The top utility is pre-installed on all Linux distributions.
+With this interactive command, you can specify how to browse the list of processes, terminate a process, print the results to a file, and much more.

-This article describes various ways in which you can use the top command to keep a check on your system activities as an administrator, much more efficiently.
+This article describes several ways you can use the top command to control your system’s activities more efficiently as an administrator.

-We have run the commands and procedures mentioned in this article on a Ubuntu 18.04 LTS system.
-We will be using the Ubuntu command line, the Terminal, in order to run our top command.
-You can open the Terminal either through the system Dash or the Ctrl+Alt+T shortcut.
+We have run the commands and procedures mentioned in this article on an Ubuntu 22.04 LTS system.
+We will use the Ubuntu command line, the terminal, to run our top command.
+You can open the terminal using either the System Dash or the Ctrl+Alt+T key combination.